 a complete dataset for the DCLF Transport Model developed for each future year, to allow Users to undertake their own sensitivity analysis for specific scenarios that they may wish to model.

+The report includes a projected wider generation tariff in each charging zone for the next ten years.
+This will be based on the best data available to The Company at the time, and a cap and collar system will limit the variance between projected and final TNUoS tariffs in each generation zone.

 The first year of tariffs forecasted in the annual information paper are updated twice throughout the proceeding Financial Year as the various Transport and Tariff model inputs are received or amended.
 These updates are in addition to the Authority 150 days notice and publication of “indicative” tariffs.

 The parameters used in the calculation of generation cap (in paragraph 14.15.5) will be published along with the forecast and confirmed values in the Tariff Information Paper which is produced in compliance with Condition 5 (of the NGC’s proposed GB electricity transmission use of system charging methodology - the Authority’s decisions document March 2005 80/5).